 Attempting to challenge my mind and body almost every day.
+Settling into life in the city.
 Consciously thinking about how I'm interacting with the world, and trying thoughtfully to make it a better place for all of us to live in, without trying to make those changes in a manner that will eventually burn me out from thinking/engaging in those types of things too much.

-I'm (one of the many) young professionals in Portland who works- sometimes a bit too much.
+I'm (one of the many) young professionals in NYC who works too much.
 But I do cool stuff!
 Designing buildings is really nifty!
 And I work with great people in the architecture/engineering/construction industry!
-So while work is sometimes really stressful, it's also pretty darn rewarding.
+So while work is sometimes really stressful, it's also pretty f'ing rewarding.

-When I'm not at work, I can usually be found doing one of the following: biking aimlessly around town (or out of town); walking long distances; attending a lecture; attending a political meeting; helping out at the tool library; browsing books at Powells; reading- somewhere...; drinking tea; grabbing a pint of cider at the pub; chatting with strangers; chatting with friends; building things; gardening (/killing plants); contemplating the fact that I have too many hobbies and interests; trying to figure out "life as an adult".
+When I'm not at work, I can usually be found doing one of the following: biking aimlessly around town (or out of town); walking long distances; attending a lecture; attending a political meeting; browsing books; reading- somewhere...; drinking tea; grabbing a pint of cider or a cocktail at the pub; chatting with strangers; chatting with friends; building things; gardening (/killing plants); contemplating the fact that I have too many hobbies and interests; trying to figure out "life as an adult".